-MIT Sloan Management Review research found this pattern consistently among organizations successfully scaling AI.
-A separate problem compounds the measurement gap: absence of baselines.
-You cannot prove improvement without documenting the state before AI intervention.
-Yet most AI projects begin without establishing baseline metrics for the process they're trying to improve.
-Brynjolfsson, Rock, and Syverson's research on the AI productivity paradox showed that even national-level statistics fail to capture AI's benefits — measurement gaps at the organizational level are far worse.
+A separate problem compounds the gap: absence of baselines.
+You cannot prove improvement without documenting the pre-AI state, yet most projects begin without them.
+Research on AI and the productivity paradox (NBER, 2018) showed that even national-level statistics fail to capture AI's benefits; organizational measurement gaps are far worse.

 The Measurement Hierarchy